mattchewtaylor/mattchewtaylor.github.io/_posts/2018-04-09-creating-investment-goals.markdown

 <br>

 ## <span style="color: black;">Concept model</span>
 Another important internal reference was the concept model.
-This model was created to help the design and development team figure out the general scope and implementation strategy for this feature.
-Like most of these early analysis artifacts, it evolved over time as we refined.
+This model was created to help the design and development team figure out the general scope and implementation strategy for this feature (what does creating a goal actually look like?).
+Like most of these early artifacts, it evolved over time as we refined.
 <br>
 <div class="fluidbox-container w-100">
   <a href="../assets/img/posts/06-creating-investment-goals/06-concept-model.png">